Halcali

-Halcali (ハルカリ, Harukari), were a Japanese J-pop duo consisting of Halca and Yucali from Meguro, Tokyo, Japan.
-Its name is a portmanteau of Halca (ハルカ, Haruka) and Yucali (ユカリ, Yukari).
-Their debut album, Halcali Bacon, reached #5 on the Oricon charts, making it the first album by a female hip-hop artist to enter the top ten in Japanese history.
+Halcali (ハルカリ, Harukari) is a Japanese J-pop duo composed of Haruka and Yukari from Meguro, Tokyo.
+The group's name is a portmanteau of Halca (ハルカ, Haruka) and Yucali (ユカリ, Yukari).
+Their debut album, Halcali Bacon (2003), reached number five on the Oricon Albums Chart, making it the first album by a female hip-hop artist to enter the top ten in Japan.

-Halcali also made their American debut in May 2008 as the musical guests of honor at the Anime Central convention.
-They performed again in America at Central Park, New York City on June 1, 2008 as part of a Japan Day Festival as part of a Japanese tourism campaign.
+Halcali made their American debut in May 2008 as musical guests of honor at the Anime Central convention; and performed in New York's Central Park on June 1, 2008 as part of a Japan Day festival.

-As Halcali did not renew their contracts with Epic Records Japan, they did not have any outstanding presence from 2013 to 2024.

-In 2024, "おつかれ Summer" experienced a resurgence in popularity on TikTok, where videos featuring the song's audio were viewed billions of times.
-The track also accumulated tens of millions of streams on Spotify and entered the top 50 of the platform's Viral Chart in 35 countries.
-Following its renewed success, For Life released new promotional material for the song.
-An animated music video premiered on September 19, 2025, reaching one million views within 24 hours and three million within two weeks.
-Halcali later appeared as surprise guests at Koyabu Sonic 2025 on September 15, 2025.
+After not renewing their contract with Epic Records Japan, the duo were largely inactive from 2013 until 2024.
+In 2024 their song "Otsukare Summer" (2003) (おつかれSUMMER, Otsukare Samā) experienced a resurgence on TikTok; the renewed interest led their label, For Life, to reissue promotional material and release an animated music video in September 2025.
+The song's renewed success also coincided with surprise live appearances by Halcali at events in 2025, and For Life reactivated official accounts and reissued early singles in January 2026; "Otsukare Summer" also saw a re-release on March 2, 2026.
+They released a new single; "GUIN GUIN GUIN", on September 2, 2026.

 Creation

 Pre-debut

 Haruka and Yukari were close friends since elementary school and also attended the same local Meguro dance school.
 Both girls were only interested in becoming dancers in the future and had no aspiration to become singers.

 In 2002, Haruka and Yukari noticed a pink flier for an audition to become a "female hip hop unit" which was held by the group Rip Slyme.
-Yukari admitted that the both of them entered the competition simply to see what it was.

 Among hundreds of entrants, Haruka and Yukari were chosen to form Halcali.
-The girls modestly spoke of their formation, saying that although there were many girls cuter than themselves, Rip Slyme and Oshare Toy Factory riskily chose them.
-Yukari stated, "Sometimes it's like you want to have a piece of really gross gum- Just to see!"